-2. Regulation of the Moscow Government No. 1543-PP of November 21, 2019 "On conducting the Experiment on the application of innovative computer vision technologies for the analysis of medical images and further use in the Moscow healthcare system".
+2. Regulation of the Government of Moscow No. 1543-PP of November 21, 2019 "On conducting the Experiment on the application of innovative computer vision technologies for the analysis of medical images and further use in the Moscow healthcare system".

-3. Order of the Moscow Healthcare Department No. 51 of January 26, 2021 "On approval of the Procedure and conditions to conduct the Experiment on the application of innovative computer vision technologies for the analysis of medical images and further use in the Moscow healthcare system" (as revised on April 30, 2021 under No. 413, as revised on June 23, 2021 under No. 588).
+3. Order of the Moscow Health Care Department No. 51 of January 26, 2021 "On approval of the Procedure and conditions to conduct the Experiment on the application of innovative computer vision technologies for the analysis of medical images and further use in the Moscow healthcare system" (as revised on April 30, 2021 under No. 413, as revised on June 23, 2021 under No. 588).

-4. Order of the Federal Service for Supervision in the Sphere of Telecom, Information Technologies, and Mass Communications (Roskomnadzor) of Moscow No. 996 of September 5, 2013 "On approval of requirements and methods for personal data anonymization".
+4. Order of the Federal Service for Supervision of Communications, Information Technology, and Mass Communications (Roskomnadzor) of Moscow No. 996 of September 5, 2013 "On approval of requirements and methods for personal data anonymization".